goto64/bevy_2d_screen_space_lightmaps/readme.md

 #### Credits ####
 Some of the code was borrowed from https://github.com/zaycev/bevy-magic-light-2d

-The sample uses some assets made by beeler and Icons8.
+The sample uses some assets made by beeler, Gif and Icons8.